 “What do you want to do today?”
-It’s a question frequently asked when summer calls you to fulfill all the promises you made during winter.
+It’s a question frequently asked when spring calls you to fulfill all the promises you made during winter.
 If one of them is to explore Southern New Mexico’s people, places, history, and culture, here are nine fun day trips the whole family will enjoy.

 1. Soaking at Sierra GRANDE Lodge

 Drive Time from Las Cruces: 1 hour 15 minutes

 A friend and I drove to Truth or Consequences to experience the mineral baths at the historic Sierra Grande Lodge, built in 1929.
 My friend seeks out hot springs wherever she travels.
 I had never indulged.